 Feel free to use another text editor rather than nano.
 I typically use vi to do minor editing, and really don’t use nano myself.

-Immediately after the line that says “<server>" add a new line:
+Immediately after the line that says “

 This is required for full PS3 support.
 If you find the PS3 doesn’t recognize your MP3s, chances are you need to add this line to the

 ~/.mediatomb/config.xml config file.

 Start MediaTomb again.
 Once more, a lot of information will scroll by.
 The most important one is at the end, and it will look something like:

 It’s the “http:...” bit you want.
 Simply copy that into your browser’s URL entry area, and you will get the MediaTomb configuration screen.